quixio/quix-streams/docs/features/data-serialization.md

 # Data serialization

-Serialization can be painful, especially if it’s done with performance in mind.
+Serialization can be difficult, especially if it’s done with performance in mind.
 We serialize and deserialize native ParameterData transport objects, created specifically to be efficient with time series data.
 On top of that we use codecs like Protobuf that improve overall performance